nikunj1112/C-language/C-language(PR)/ Multi-Utility Program (PR-1)/readme.md

 ---

-## 📌 Q-3: Find the Third Angle of a Triangle
+## 📌 (Q-3) Write a program to find the third angle of a right triangle when two other angles are given.

 ### 🔹 Problem Statement
 Write a program to find the **third angle of a triangle** when the other two angles are given.